 They have long, lean bodies and a small aerodynamic head. their head is topped by small triangular shaped ears that will flap down whenever the dog is about to sprint.

 Their eyes are cold and calculating, but don’t let this fool you.
-In reality, they are actually very friendly and warm and dogs.
+In reality, they are very friendly and warm and dogs.

 Their eyes are almost always brown, and their noses are black.